Constitution, Bylaws and Code of Ethics

 - Sustaining and improving access to paddling destinations, launch sites, and camping sites for SKGABC members, to the benefit of the entire paddling community.

-- Individual memberships shall be open to anyone desiring of supporting the objectives (written above) of the SKGABC and may be granted on submission of an application and payment of prescribed fees.
+Individual memberships shall be open to anyone desiring to support the objectives of the SKGABC and may be granted on submission of an application and payment of prescribed fees.

-A Guide Membership is open to an individual eligible to receive SKGABC Certification having taken either a SKGABC Endorsed Course, successfully passed a SKGABC exam or assessment, or by special application to the Certification Committee.
+- A Guide Membership is open to an individual eligible to receive SKGABC Certification having successfully passed a SKGABC exam or assessment, or by special application to the Certification Committee.

 - All members are in good standing except a member who has failed to pay his/her current annual membership fee or any other subscription or debt due and owing by him/her to the society and he/she is not in good standing so long as the debt remains unpaid.

-- Every member shall uphold the constitution of the SKGABC and comply with the code of conduct and the SKGABC by-laws.
+- Every member shall uphold the constitution of the SKGABC and comply with the By-Laws, Code of Ethics, and Operating Standards.

 - A person may apply to the directors for membership in the society and on acceptance by the directors shall be a member.